-Williams Formation, Pleasants Sandstone Member (Kwp).
-The Pleasants Sandstone Member of the Williams Formation was encountered in Planning Areas 3, 4, 7, 8, and 9.
+The Williams Formation has been divided into two members, Pleasants Sandstone and Schulz of the Williams Formation was encountered in Planning Areas 3, 4, 7, 8, and 9.
 The member generally consists of light brown to brown, fine- to medium-grained sandstone, with siltstone interbeds.
 The unit is massive to locally well-bedded, biotite-rich, and well indurated.
 Where observed, bedding dips gently to the west, between 5 and 10 degrees.
-The Pleasants Sandstone Member gradationally overlies the Shulz Ranch Member of the Williams Formation.
-Several landslides have been mapped within the Pleasants Sandstone member within Planning Areas 7 and 8.
+The Pleasants Sandstone Member gradationally overlies the Shulz